What we learned from Pete Carroll on Monday: Russell Wilson is off to his best start ever

 RENTON — This week, “Tell the Truth Monday” morphs quickly into getting on with the rest of the week, with the Seahawks hosting the Rams on Thursday.

-“It’s the day before the game before you know it,’’ coach Pete Carroll said during his Monday news conference, which this week spent more time than usual looking ahead with the Rams game barely more than 72 hours away at the time he spoke.
+“It’s the day before the game before you know it,’’ Seahawks coach Pete Carroll said during his Monday news conference, which this week spent more time than usual looking ahead with the Rams game barely more than 72 hours away at the time he spoke.

 Not that Carroll wouldn’t have minded lingering on Sunday’s 27-10 win at Arizona, which Carroll said was as complete a victory as the Seahawks have had this season.